mabreyes/dlsu-lecture-slides/present.md

 # Questions & Discussion

 **Discussion Prompts:**

 - Which mathematical technique do you find most applicable to real-world computer science problems?
-- What challenges do you foresee when working with large-scale datasets like Instacart’s?
+- What challenges do you foresee when working with large-scale datasets like Instacart's?
 - How can we balance technical innovation with ethical considerations in data mining?

+---

+# Thank You

+Marc Reyes

+*Questions & Comments Welcome*